 He told Richmondside that he misread one post suggesting โ€œthe actions of Israel and Israelis is causing antisemitismโ€ before reposting it and said that he interpreted it as stating that Israelโ€™s actions were causing an โ€œincreaseโ€ in antisemitism.

 A number of Martinezโ€™s colleagues on the Richmond City Council and Richmondโ€™s representative on the county Board of Supervisors commented on the controversy Friday.
+And it’s drawing national attention, with coverage including an op-ed in the New York Post by a rabbi calling for Martinez to step down.

 District 1 city council member Jamelia Brown posted a statement to her personal Facebook calling for Martinez to step down and suggesting that the public could โ€œpursue a recall.โ€